 Headdresses were another important consideration of a lady’s maid.
 Some headdresses were “indisputably charming” while others were “ridiculous.”
 It was during Louis XVI’s reign, that headdresses became ridiculous and towered so high women where unable to travel without kneeling in the bottom of their carriages or sticking their heads out the window.
 Fortunately, although headdresses were still large in the 1800s, they were no longer towering, and a lady’s maid was advised to seek headdresses that would compliment their mistresses rather than meet fashion dictates.
 This meant mistresses should not wear overly large headdresses or one of excessive height or breadth.
 It also meant that a small headed woman should wear something different from a large-headed woman.
 Additionally, because hats could provide a favorable shade over a woman’s eyes or conceal a woman’s charms, the lady’s maid had to select the right hat that improved and complimented her mistress rather than highlighted her imperfections.

-A woman’s hair also needed to look as good as her skin, headdress, or wardrobe.
+A woman’s hair also needed to look as good as her skin or wardrobe.
 To create fabulous looking hairstyles, pomatums and hair oils were sometimes used, and depending on a woman’s hair type they were dressed differently.
 Many hair products were also scented and sometimes these products contained a variety of fragrances.
 For example, violets, jasmine, orange flowers, and ambrette, were mixed with vanilla, tuberose, and rose and orange flower-water, as well as drops of essence of amber, musk, vanilla, and neroli.
 Tresses were worn up or down depending on the event or time of day.
 Sometimes hair was curled, ratted, or poofed, or it might have ringlets or be braided.
 Decorating the hair was also popular and the most popular of decorations were “gems, gold, and pearls.”
 Just as a hairstyle was important, so was the color of the hair, and, certain colors were “esteemed” and others considered “disagreeable.”
 However, if you were one of the unfortunate women with a disagreeable color, you could always have your lady’s maid dye it for you.

 Although lady’s maids were responsible for many of the physical aspects of her mistress, she was first and foremost required to keep her mistress’s secrets.
 This was because a lady’s maid usually had a close relationship with her mistress and was involved with the family at an intimate level.
 This meant there were usually things the lady’s maid needed to keep private.
 In fact, gossiping servants were said to belong to the bottom rung of society, and nothing destroyed a servant’s reputation more thoroughly or swiftly than gossip.
 It was for this reason that a lady’s maid was advised:

-- Adams, Samuel, etal., The Complete Servant, 1825
+- Adams, Samuel, etal., The Complete Servant, 1825, p.
+164.

-- The Duties of a Lady’s Maid, 1825
+- The Duties of a Lady’s Maid, p.
+223.